scottjad/slice/README.markdown

 One difference between slices and normal functions is that the return value of every form in the body of a slice will be added to the map returned.
 So in the example above, none of the forms have side effects but css is not the only form included in the map returned.
-See Implementation.

 Another difference is that when defining a slice that doesn't take any args like example above the arg list can be ommited.
 Also when calling slices that